girijeshhs/cafe-pl/PROJECT_REPORT.md

 ### 6.1 Strategy

-Testing covered the basics: CRUD paths for customers, products, and orders; validation for prices and phone numbers; and transaction safety during order creation.
-Data resets between runs kept tests repeatable.
-Edge cases included zero-quantity lines, duplicate products in the same order, and invalid phone formats.
+The testing approach was scoped to what a single-location CLI system must reliably support.
+Core CRUD paths for customers, products, and orders were exercised to confirm that every menu action performs the intended database operation without leaving partial data.
+Particular emphasis was placed on order creation because it involves multiple inserts; the strategy required that either all line items and the header commit together or none do, preserving invoice correctness.

+Validation scenarios were treated as first-class test cases.
+Inputs with negative prices, implausible phone lengths, or zero-quantity line items were supplied to ensure the application rejected them before hitting the database.
+Duplicate customer creation using the same phone number was attempted to verify that the system prevents redundant records and keeps the customer list clean.
+These checks align with the design decision to enforce simple business rules at the CLI layer.

+Repeatability was maintained by resetting data between runs.
+A small, known seed dataset enabled comparisons of expected versus actual outcomes, and cleanup scripts restored the database to a baseline state to avoid cross-test contamination.
+This discipline ensured that observed behaviours stemmed from the code under test rather than leftover data from prior executions.

 ### 6.2 Coverage and Tools

-JUnit handled unit checks, and manual runs verified end-to-end menu flows on macOS and Windows with the same Java/MySQL setup.
-Prepared statements were probed with bad inputs to confirm rejection.
-Basic timing checks ensured order creation stayed responsive on sample datasets (hundreds of products, dozens of orders).
+JUnit provided unit-level assurance for helper methods and validation routines, while manual end-to-end passes confirmed that the CLI menus, managers, and DAOs worked together on both macOS and Windows using the same Java/MySQL versions.
+This dual-platform check was important because the deployment environment may vary across café laptops or lab machines.

+Prepared statements were intentionally stressed with malformed inputs to confirm that parameter binding rejects unsafe data and that meaningful errors surface without exposing SQL details to the user.
+Basic timing spot-checks on sample datasets—hundreds of products and dozens of orders—ensured that order creation and lookups stayed responsive within a console context, even without performance tuning.

+Coverage focused on functional correctness and safety rather than load or concurrency, reflecting the assumption of a modest user base and single-site deployment.
+No GUI or web tooling was involved, consistent with the project constraints; all observations came from the CLI output and log files generated during test runs.

 ### 6.3 Outcomes

-Core flows worked as expected after fixing input validation edge cases and a transaction rollback bug.
-A few manual usability notes were logged (clearer menu labels, confirmation prompts before deletes) and folded into the CLI text.
-Future work should add scripted regression suites, seed data factories, and simple load checks once a GUI or API is added.
+Results showed that the intended flows operated correctly once two early issues were resolved: an input validation edge case on phone numbers and a rollback path that initially failed to undo partial order inserts.
+After addressing these, CRUD operations and transaction boundaries behaved as designed, leaving the database in a consistent state after each scenario.

+Manual sessions highlighted minor usability refinements, such as clearer wording on menu labels and confirmation prompts before deletions, which were incorporated into the CLI text.
+Logs captured stack traces and SQL errors as planned, aiding quick diagnosis without confusing operators with technical output.

+Future improvements to testing are documented for later iterations: scripted regression suites to avoid reliance on manual runs, seed data factories to accelerate setup, and light load checks to observe behaviour with larger product lists.
+These steps remain aligned with the current constraints—no GUI, no web tier, no external services—while raising confidence as the codebase evolves.

 ---